Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Overfitting Bounds and their Generalizations

-This equation, for $s=8000$ examples (close to GSM8k), $\delta=\frac12$ (we are considering the median case), $\epsilon=0.01$ (we want that precision) and $\sigma=0.06$ (the standard variation of the loss is 0.06, we assume that the initial model is already good), leads to the claim that a budget $b\leq 91$ cannot lead to overfitting.
-If we assume $\epsilon=0.04$ and $\sigma=0.3$, we get with Hoeffding a bound $34$ and with Bennet\&Bernstein a bound $88$.
-With $\epsilon=0.06$, $\sigma=0.3$, Bennet\&Bernstein leads to a budget $189$.
+This equation, for $s=8000$ examples (close to GSM8K), $\delta=\frac12$ (we are considering the median case), $\epsilon=0.01$ (we want that precision) and $\sigma=0.06$ (the standard variation of the loss is 0.06, we assume that the initial model is already good), leads to the claim that a budget $b\leq 91$ cannot lead to overfitting.
+If we assume $\epsilon=0.04$ and $\sigma=0.3$, we get with Hoeffding a bound $34$ and with \rebuttal{Bennett}\&Bernstein a bound $88$.
+With $\epsilon=0.06$, $\sigma=0.3$, \rebuttal{Bennett}\&Bernstein leads to a budget $189$.
 The budget becomes $482$ if we use $\epsilon=0.1$, $\sigma=0.3$.
-Also, these bounds scale linearly with the number $s$ of feedbacks (dataset size or number of feedbacks in A/B testings).
-These numbers are low, but we see that bounds are not vacuous even in realistic scenarios.
+Also, these bounds scale linearly with $s$ (the number of user preferences in A/B testings or dataset size).
+These numbers are low, but we see that our bounds are not vacuous even in realistic scenarios.